gripped/archpkgbuilds/multilib/lib32-spirv-tools/README.md

 ## Always build against latest spirv-headers

 To prevent any potential build / compatibility issue, `lib32-spirv-tools` (and `spirv-tools`) should be built against the latest version of `spirv-headers` at the time.
+Note that upstream often lags behind when it comes to `spirv-headers` compatible releases (see <https://github.com/KhronosGroup/SPIRV-Headers/issues/488>).

 ## Keep in sync with spirv-tools